jkingportfolio/jkingportfolio/README.md

 # Hi there, I'm Jamie 👋

-I'm a self-taught developer who recently completed a Full Stack Developer Diploma at The Code Institute.
-I am eagerly awaiting my results and am excited to break into the tech industry with my new skills. :godmode:
+I'm a self-taught developer who recently completed a Full Stack Developer Diploma at The Code Institute in which i passed with a Distinction grade.
+I am now excited to break into the tech industry with my new skills. :godmode:

 ## Languages & Tools: